ArchGardener/micro_wifi/README.md

 # MicroWifi
-A simple class to assist in wifi for micropython.
+A simple class to assist in Wi-Fi for micropython.

 **Note: some testing required, mileage may vary.**